icshwi/e3training/workbook/chapter02.md

 In this lesson, you'll learn how to do the following:

-* Load e3 using utility scripts
+* Load e3 using utility scripts.
-* Switch between different versions of e3
+* Switch between different versions of e3.
-* Run a simple IOC with an example startup script
+* Run a simple IOC with an example startup script.

 ---